Emergent Visual Grounding in Large Multimodal Models Without Grounding Supervision: Introduction

-Furthermore, we introduce a simple solution to \emph{enhance the emerging grounding ability of LMMs}.
+As a general approach, \ourmethod can be readily integrated with most recent generalist LMMs~\citep{chen2024expanding, bai2025qwen2}, and instantly unlock their grounding ability.
+From the visual representation perspective, we further introduce a simple solution to \emph{enhance the implicit grounding ability of LMMs}.
 Previously, CLIP~\citep{radford2021learning} plays a dominant role as the visual encoder of LMMs, due to its vision-language feature alignment.
 However, CLIP is known to be weak in providing localized visual features~\citep{zhou2022extract, ghiasi2022scaling, li2022language}, as its pre-training simply aligns the global representations of image-text pairs.
-Through systematic evaluation on both grounding-specific and general tasks, we find diffusion models~\citep{ho2020denoising, rombach2022high} a better alternative to CLIP, as their text-to-image generation capability enables \emph{both vision-language alignment and localized features}.
-Thus, we propose the diffusion-based LMM (\ourmodel), which augments the CLIP visual encoder of the LMM with a diffusion-based visual encoder, while being fine-tuned using the same data as the original LMM.
-To the best of our knowledge, \ourmodel is the \emph{first} successful integration of diffusion-based visual encoding and LMMs for both visual grounding and general vision-language tasks.
-Compared with the original LMM, \ourmodel enhances the grounding ability without sacrificing performance in general-purpose vision-language tasks.
+In contrast, diffusion models~\citep{ho2020denoising, rombach2022high} can provide representations that are more suitable for visual grounding, as their text-to-image generation capability enables \emph{both vision-language alignment and localized features}.
+Thus, we propose a diffusion-based LMM (\ourmodel), which augments the CLIP visual encoder of the LMM with a diffusion-based visual encoder, while being fine-tuned using the \emph{same data} as the original LMM.
+By integrating an implicit captioner~\cite{xu2023open} and learnable positional encodings, we produce improved diffused-based visual features.
+Compared with the original LMM, \ourmodel strengthens the grounding ability without sacrificing performance in general-purpose vision-language tasks.

-Our extensive experiments demonstrate that LMMs' grounding capabilities can \emph{emerge from weak supervision}.
-Our approach, requiring no additional grounding supervision, is \emph{more scalable and generalizable}, and suffers \emph{less from biases in the grounding supervision data}.
-Despite being trained on less data than prior grounding LMMs~\citep{lai2024lisa, rasheed2024glamm}, \ourmodel achieves better or comparable performance on grounding-specific benchmarks, while adhering to a strong generalist model for vision-language tasks.
+Our extensive experiments demonstrate that LMMs' grounding capabilities can be obtained using only weak vision-language supervision.
+Our approach, requiring no additional grounding supervision, \emph{does not suffer from biases in the grounding supervision data, and generalizes better} (see Figure~\ref{fig:teaser}).
+Despite being trained on less data than prior grounding LMMs~\citep{lai2024lisa, rasheed2024glamm}, our approach achieves better or comparable performance on grounding-specific benchmarks (\eg, 46.4 mask recall on the challenging grounded conversation generation task), while adhering to a strong generalist model for visual question answering tasks.
 To summarize, our contributions are three-fold: